sleepyfox/7L7W-Scala/day1/blog-scala-day1.md

 	version := "0.0.1"

-	scalaVersion := "2.9.3"
+	scalaVersion := "2.10.3"

 It is important to put the blank lines in otherwise SBT will barf as it's parser uses blank lines to identify a new lexical token.
 Weird, but true.

 ## Scalatest
-Use the following template:
+Use the following template to create the file src/test/scala/testTextSizer.scala

 	import org.scalatest._